kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ###remove_Firefox.sh

-While it may not be necessary in every environment, I do like the ability to clean up after myself by only removing those things that my package left behind.
-Take the time now to create an un-install script, as it may save you hours in the long run should you ever have the need to recall a package.
+While it may not be necessary in every environment, I do like the ability to clean up after myself by only removing those things that my package has left behind.
+Let's take the time now to create an un-install script, should we ever need to recall our package.

 Rename `remove_Package.sh` to `remove_Firefox.sh` and add the commands as illustrated below.